johnd/johnpyeauctionscraper/README.md

 CLOSING     | Pick from first item, or scrape from text on details page?
-PYE_ID      | The John Pye reference, ie 'SR33' or similar, scraped from details page PAGE_ONE_URL| First page of items, scraped from details page (used for indexing, saves scraping it multiple times) NOTES       | Space for manually-set per-auction notes
+PYE_ID      | The John Pye reference, ie 'SR33' or similar, scraped from details page PAGE_ONE_URL| First page of items, scraped from details page (used for indexing, saves scraping it multiple times) EXPIRED     | Set true once we don't want to track an auction NOTES       | Space for manually-set per-auction notes

 ### Item